We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How will pregnancy affect treatment for Lyme disease?

 For pregnant people, treatment includes a round of antibiotics.
 Certain treatments for Lyme disease may not be used, as they can affect the fetus.
-If you suspect that you have Lyme disease, talk with your healthcare professional immediately.
+If you suspect that you have Lyme disease, talk with a healthcare professional immediately.